You want a lawyer who has walked this walk a thousand times.

 Loss Of Gun Privileges And Difficulty Of Reinstatement

-Federal gun laws state that individuals who are convicted of a crime that leads to at least one year in prison has lost their right to own, accept, sell, ship, or transfer firearms and firearm ammunition.
-If a person is convicted of misdemeanor domestic assault or any felony, they could be banned from owning a firearm for the rest of their life.
+Federal gun laws state that if you are convicted of a crime that leads to at least one year in prison you lose your right to own, accept, sell, ship, or transfer firearms and firearm ammunition.
+A conviction for misdemeanor domestic assault or any felony may also carry a ban from owning a firearm.